 Cornstarch – Yes, cornstarch.
 Agar-agar flakes aren’t required.
 It has too much binding strength for this smooth, exquisite dessert.
 You would not want to wind up with Panna Cotta instead of a hard and stiff cream.

 White Sugar – I’m sure you’ve heard of white sugar, and some of you might not be happy with this.
-I generally use maple syrup or coconut sugar, which are both better options, but you can’t really use brown sugar in a white panna cotta.
-It’s more about appearances than anything else when it comes to using caster sugar or white sugar.
+I generally use maple syrup or coconut sugar, both better options, but you can’t use brown sugar in a white panna cotta.
+It’s more about appearances than anything else when using caster sugar or white sugar.

-Vanilla – Either vanilla extract or paste, or the seeds from a vanilla pod, are required.
-Except if you want a true coconut panna cotta.
+Vanilla – Either vanilla extract, paste, or the seeds from a vanilla pod are required.
+Except if you want an authentic coconut panna cotta.
 You can bypass it in that case.